joucebox/cs4775-final-project/README.md

 - `data/all_sequences.fa`: Large Rfam sequence file
   - Only needed if running `download_rfam_pairs.py` to generate new alignments
   - Not required for the standard pipeline since all alignment data is included
-  - Can be downloaded from https://ftp.ebi.ac.uk/pub/databases/Rfam/CURRENT/fasta_files/Rfam.fa.gz
+  - Can be downloaded from https://ftp.ebi.ac.uk/pub/databases/Rfam/CURRENT/fasta_files/Rfam.fa.gz.
+Make sure to unzip and rename.
 - `.cache/`: Cached computation results (generated automatically on first run)

 ## Authors